jergra/info-feed-react-sanity/readme.txt

 database which can be updated by clicking 'Edit Terms' to go to an online interface that sanity.io makes available.

-Going to the second page activates a news websites feed which could be run on a second screen at which one might glance from time to time.
+Going to the second page activates an informational websites feed which could be run on a second screen at which one might glance from time to time.

 In order for a deployed build to work, it is necessary